-Work with a Product Placement Agency that Puts Your Brand Interest First.
+Work with a Product Placement Agency that puts your brand Interest First.
 Sometimes the most simple placements results in the most amazing on-screen moments.
 The Big Bang Theory, centered around a cast of loveable nerds who live and play together, offered the perfect opportunity to create natural moments around the brand.
-Through their extensive relationship with the production, BEN was able to secure massive exposure across multiple episodes including a critical storyline integration that had the lead character showing preference for the brand over their top competitor.
+Through their extensive relationship with the production, BENlabs (formerly BEN Product Placement) was able to secure massive exposure across multiple episodes including a critical storyline integration that had the lead character showing preference for the brand over their top competitor.
 The product placement paid massive dividends, creating affinity, credibility and cultural relevancy for the brand in TV’s highest rated sitcom.

 Prison doesn’t seem like the ideal environment for a brand.
 Brand safety alarm bells go off just thinking about it.
 However, BEN’s relationships with the show’s creators and a review of the scripts revealed multiple opportunities where brands could play a role.
 What better way to bribe prisoners than a delicious treat they couldn’t get on the inside?
 What coffee do prison guards drink on their break?
 The trust built with show creators developed many memorable placements throughout multiple seasons of one of streaming’s biggest shows.

 Knowing where and what your audience is watching is crucial.
-BOOTS No7 launched their new anti-aging serum via daytime talk.
+In yet another BEN Product Placement, BOOTS No7 launched their new anti-aging serum via daytime talk.
 Daytime talks shows provided BOOTS with a forum to explain the benefits of their serum — a crucial opportunity for a new, breakthrough product.
 Most importantly, their brand fit perfectly into each segment as daytime over-indexed with their target consumer.

 Product placement offers creators of all levels additional dollars and products to help their productions bring the best entertainment to the screen.
 Beyond the monetary benefits though, product placement is an essential part of developing believable worlds that audiences love.
 What we hear most from the production community is that brands lend a sense of reality to a story.
 Whether they are a prop master, set designer, transportation coordinator or a producer, productions prefer to ground their worlds with objects and settings familiar to audiences.
 Don’t believe us?
-Hear from the industry itself:
+Check out our Product Placement case studies.

 The sheer volume of content has made it nearly impossible for humans to interpret and scan all product placement opportunities.
 The average American is streaming 8 hours of content daily with total content spend across networks surpassing $121 billion according to Variety.

 Brands rely on their placements to perform and reach audiences, but entertainment viewership, especially new programs, is notoriously hard to predict.
-AI has become a primary method for BEN to understand which pieces of content will bring in viewership and are the best opportunities for brands.
-In our most recent 2019 test, BEN’s AI predicted 5 out of 5 of the top performing broadcast shows.
+AI has become a primary method for BEN to understand which pieces of content will bring viewership, and which entertainment opportunities are the best for our brand partners.
+For example: In our most recent 2019 test, BEN’s AI predicted 5 out of 5 of the top performing broadcast shows.
 That’s compared to 3 of 7 for ADWEEK and 1 of 5 for TV Guide.

 Scanning and filtering opportunities for thousands of hours of entertainment content each year is a time consuming process.
-By combining AI and human expertise, technology can narrow the field to promising opportunities that human experts can then review.
-This increases productivity and provides product placement on a massive scale that was previously impossible.
+By combining AI and human expertise, technology can narrow the field to promising opportunities that our in-house experts review for fit.
+This increases productivity and provides product placement on a massive global scale.